-Fishback Dominick is a full-service civil law firm.
-Our attorneys are respected by our peers and valued by our clients.
-As an AV-Preeminent rated firm, Fishback Dominick holds the highest rating in competency and ethical standards from Martindale-Hubbell.
-All our equity partners are AV-Preeminent rated with three of our attorneys Board Certified by the Florida Bar, in City, County and Local Government Law—a distinction shared by less than one half of 1% of Florida attorneys.
+An AV-Preeminent firm as rated by our peers in the Bar, Fishback Dominick holds Martindale-Hubbell’s highest rating in competency and ethical standards.
+All our equity partners are AV-Preeminent rated.
+Four of our attorneys achieved the Florida Bar’s recognition as Board Certified specialists in City, County and Local Government Law — a distinction shared by less than one-half of 1% of Florida lawyers.

 While we enjoy the accolades, it’s our legacy of clients that make us the most proud.

 Ben Fishback founded the firm in 1935, during the midst of the Great Depression.
 Originally from Kentucky, Mr. Fishback had a reputation as a humble, story-telling man who also was a strong, general-business attorney.
 He was famous for his ability to apply unusual approaches to cases in order to win them.

 Working out of an office at the corner of Washington and Rosalind Avenues, Fishback Dominick’s first partners created a family-like atmosphere.
 They were practical, smart, respected and had no tolerance for “slackers.”
 Among the firm’s first clients was ABC Fine Wine and Spirits, which the firm continues to represent after over 80 years.
 Among the firm’s public clients, Fishback Dominick began representing the City of Belle Isle in 1972, and does so to this day.